 Now that you’ve determined what notifications you need and from where you can rethink what types should be delivered.
 If you only need to be notified while you’re in the middle of using a particular platform but not while performing other tasks, then turn off email notifications altogether and enable just the ones within the platform.

-If you’re beginning a project and notifications are less critical, slow the cadence of email updates.
+In the case that you’re beginning a project and notifications are less critical, slow the cadence of email updates.
 If you receive a weekly consolidated email of all of the notifications, this will allow you to review bulk comments at once at the end of each week in time for the following week’s design review.

 Reassess your org settings and integrations